Authored by the expert who managed and guided the team behind the Romania Property Pack

 Is short-term rental legal for apartments in Bucharest as of 2026?

-As of early 2026, short-term rentals are legal for apartments in Bucharest, but only if you comply with Romania's tourism accommodation classification requirements and tax rules.
+As of early 2026, short-term rental of apartments is legal in Bucharest, but only if you comply with Romania's tourism classification, tax registration, and building rules.

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Bucharest.